Sushi is one of my favourite things to eat, but I didn’t always enjoy these thumb-length pillows of rice with raw fish.

 It is in this room that I witnessed Chef Hatch’s evolution truly unfold.
 He’s chattier and more relaxed than I remember, drinking sake offered by regulars, cracking jokes and making his guests laugh.
 His insouciance comes through in his contemporary “global-influenced” dishes, where he puts technique in the service of pure pleasure.
 Our three-hour, 17-course (to wit, each sushi is a course here) omakase dinner starts with five hors d’oeuvres that arrive in an octagonal vessel.
 There’s abalone topped with uni and caviar on a shell, a dollop of roasted sweet potato purée, a soy-sauce marinated, charcoal-scorched mackerel sushi, sweet snow crab and sea cucumber and a chilled turnip soup.
 Then a mochi rice cake followed, swimming in a white miso-based broth along with yam, roasted apple, and radish.
 The sashimi platter consists of tuna belly, cooked seaweed, scallop, a slice of perforated, crunchy yam stem, needlefish and ground wasabi mixed with soy sauce and horseradish skin that is peeled and cleaned.
 A couple of lily bulb dumplings with a clear, dashi-based sauce signals the end of the starter round.
 All these scream of freshness and a love for devilish detail.

-Are you still there?
+Still here?
 Hang on, because we haven’t got to the best bits yet.
 One by one, Chef Hatch places a piece of sushi (flounder fin, yellow jack, aged akame zuke marinated in soy, buri and baby tai, needlefish, and hand-carved tuna belly, Hashida’s signature) in front of us, which I devour in a rapidly unladylike manner — with my fingers and a huge mouthful for each.
 I’m not sure what some of the fish are, but they are all thick, subtly seasoned and utterly perfect.
 These are augmented with a delightful bonito fish aburi smoked with Japanese straw, a silky-smooth chawanmushi, the juiciest tempura oyster, a small rice bowl with ikura, uni and beltfish, as well as a clear soup with handmade fish cake, seaweed and spring onions.
 By this point, things get deliciously woozy — not just from the highly-drinkable sake — but also from the magic cast by the team at Hashida.

-Everything here is crafted with skill and talent, and revealing these dishes feels like shouting out spoilers from the rooftops.
+Everything here is crafted with skill and talent, and revealing these dishes feels like shouting out spoilers.
 But there’s a matcha pudding, Japanese fresh fruits and a sweet mochi wrapped with gobo, sour plum sauce and white bean paste for dessert.
 At a time when the world seems so precarious, play can seem like a fool’s errand.
 The new Hashida is an invitation to leave your worries at the door, have fun and tap into that unabashed feeling you had as a child — something that we could certainly use right now.

 Hashida Singapore, 77 Amoy Street, Singapore 069896, +65 8129 5336